diemnguyen944/test_repo/docs/mPass_server_project-brief.md

 ### **Key Risks**

-*   **Ecosystem Adoption Risk (High):** The entire model hinges on convincing both MOs and third-party services to adopt MCP and integrate with our framework.
-If they perceive the cost/effort to be too high or the ROI to be too low, the ecosystem will fail to launch.
+*   **Deployment & Operations Risk (High):** The success of the model hinges on MOs being able to successfully deploy, configure, and maintain the MCP server package.
+A complex installation process, unclear documentation, or high operational overhead could prevent adoption.
-*   **Technical Complexity Risk (High):** Building a secure, reliable, and low-latency federated consent and data access system is extremely complex.
-Any security flaw in the consent gateway could have catastrophic consequences for user trust and the brand.
+*   **Technical Complexity Risk (High):** Building a secure, reliable, and easy-to-maintain distributable package that can run in diverse environments is extremely complex.
+A security flaw in the package could have catastrophic consequences, as it would be deployed across multiple independent infrastructures.
-*   **Poor User Experience Risk (Medium):** If the consent flow is confusing, intrusive, or creates too much friction, users will simply not adopt it, regardless of the potential benefits.
+*   **Poor User Experience Risk (Medium):** If the connection and consent flow is confusing, intrusive, or creates too much friction, users will simply not adopt it, regardless of the potential benefits.
 "Consent fatigue" is a major UX challenge to overcome.
-*   **Competitive Risk (Medium):** A major platform player (like Google, Apple, or a large identity provider like Okta) could launch a competing, proprietary AI memory framework, potentially leveraging their existing ecosystem to accelerate adoption and block us out.
+*   **Competitive Risk (Medium)**:A major platform player could launch a competing, proprietary AI memory framework, potentially leveraging their existing ecosystem to accelerate adoption and block us out.

 ### **Open Questions**

-*   **Partner Incentives:** What is the precise, quantifiable business case for a third-party service to join our ecosystem?
-What is the revenue share or value proposition we will offer them?
+*   **Partner Incentives:** Post-MVP, what is the precise business case for a new third-party service to build an MCP server and integrate with our ecosystem?
-*   **MO Onboarding:** What is the technical and business "playbook" for onboarding a new MO?
-What level of technical support will we need to provide them?
+*   **MO Onboarding Playbook:** What is the detailed technical and business "playbook" for onboarding a new MO?
+This must include deployment guides, security best practices, and the support model for the packaged server.
-*   **Data Governance & Liability:** In a federated model, who is ultimately liable for a data breach or misuse?
-How will data governance policies be enforced across dozens of independent partners?
+*   **Data Governance & Liability:** In a federated model, who is ultimately liable for a data breach or misuse—Moneta as the package developer, or the MO as the host and operator?
+How will data governance policies be enforced?
 *   **User Support Model:** When a user's data sync fails, who do they contact for support?
-Askii.ai, their MO, or the third-party service?
-A clear support model is needed.
+A clear, tiered support model involving Askii.ai, the MO, and the third-party service is needed.

 ### **Areas Needing Further Research**

 *   **MCP Protocol Maturity Assessment:** A deep technical dive into the current state of the MCP standard, its production-readiness, and the availability of developer tools.
-*   **Market Survey of Potential Partners:** Formal research to gauge the interest and perceived barriers to entry for both MOs and key third-party services (e.g., SaaS companies).
+*   **MO Deployment Infrastructure Survey:** Formal research to understand the typical containerization and deployment infrastructure available at our target MOs to ensure our package is compatible.
-*   **Legal and Compliance Framework:** A thorough legal review to develop a standardized data processing agreement and define the liability and governance model for all ecosystem partners.
+*   **Legal and Compliance Framework:** A thorough legal review to develop a standardized **Software Distribution and Data Processing Agreement** that clearly defines the liability and governance model for MOs deploying the package.
 *   **User Trust and Consent UX Study:** Formal user research and usability testing focused on the consent flow to ensure it is clear, trustworthy, and minimizes friction.

 ## Next Steps